FAQs

 I want to take riding lessons/learn horsemanship.
 Should I do EAP instead?

-Absolutely not.
-EAP is NOT riding lessons.
+EAP is not riding lessons, nor do all clients have direct contact with the horses.
 If you are looking for riding lessons, there are many excellent riding facilities in the area.
+Some options are North Country Horses and Vertical Farms.

 I have a lot of experience with horses.
 Can I get anything out of EAP?

-Absolutely.
-We interact with horses in a way that you are not likely to have experienced before and will be engaging in exercises that will allow you to interact with the horses in a unique and therapeutic fashion.
+We offer mental health therapy and we interact with horses in a way that you are not likely to have experienced before and will be engaging in exercises that will allow you to interact with the horses in a unique and therapeutic fashion.

 You don’t accept my insurance.
 How do I advocate for myself with my insurance company to get out-of-network coverage?

 It is important that you understand the rights and benefits of your individual health plan.
 There is a wide variety of coverage scope throughout the industry and aspects of your policy may vary from others who have insurance, even if it is with the same company.
 Please remember that if you determine an out-of-network direct reimbursement rate and plan with your insurance company, this is between you and that company.
-We do not have the staff to negotiate with insurance companies on your behalf so if you wish to seek direct reimbursement for sessions, you will need to contact your insurer directly.
+We do not have the staff to negotiate with insurance companies on your behalf so if you wish to utilize out-of-network benefits, please contact your insurance company to ask about coverage and benefits for outpatient mental health in an out-of-network provider’s office.
+We direct bill several insurance companies, including Beacon Health/Carelon and Optum, with whom we are out-of-network.
+Otherwise, we can provide you with a Superbill for direct billing.

 Here are some tips to help you navigate the system.